AntonSynytsia/iprofile/README.md

 # My Profile

-This front-end app showcases my projects and a little about myself.
+A personal portfolio designed to showcase my projects and a little about myself.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).